-These can be either a hammertoe (flexion of the joint closest to the ball of the foot) or mallet toe (flexion of the joint near the tip of the toe).
+- a hammertoe (flexion of the joint closest to the ball of the foot); or - · a mallet toe (flexion of the joint near the tip of the toe).

-If the toe can be straightened this is flexible, if it cannot be straightened then it is a rigid deformity.
+If the toe can be straightened this is flexible.
+If it cannot be straightened it is a rigid deformity.